leoFitz1024/desktop-wallpaper/readme.md

 # Desktop Wallpaper (✨)

 > using the COM API of Windows to configure wallpaper settings.
+Require Win8+.
 ---
 <div align="center">